-Money that belongs to an individual should be placed in a Self Funded Payback Trust.
-This would include an inheritance (which is specifically left to the individual or which comes to the individual through the laws of intestacy), a personal injury settlement, a Social Security back payment, stocks and bonds received as gifts, and savings.
+Money that belongs to an individual should be placed in a Pooled Self-Funded Payback Trust.
+This would include an inheritance (which specifically is left to the individual, or which comes by way of the laws of intestacy to an individual), a personal injury settlement, a Social Security back payment, stocks and bonds received as gifts, and savings.

 At Life’s Plan Inc., we recognize that no two individuals are exactly alike and tailor our services accordingly.
 Our customized case management services help ensure that every participant’s needs are met throughout the trust creation and administration process.
 Some examples of continuing support have included assisting participants in the acquisition of property, handling invoicing, planning vacations, or following up with phone calls after a doctor’s visit.

 Begin Your Special Needs Trust in Illinois Today